rsksmart/devportal-1.0/rif/lumino/node/install/ubuntu.md

 ### 5. Install RIF Lumino requirements in your environment

-Inside the virtual environment run the following command (this could take a few minutes):
+Inside the virtual environment, run the following command (this could take a few minutes):

 ```
 pip install -r requirements.txt -c constraints.txt -e .